 Alongside his work at Sustainalytics, Bob is a member of the board of directors for Canadian Business for Social Responsibility (CBSR).
 He has worked with the organization for many years, helping corporate leaders improve their understanding of how corporate social responsibility performance is measured by ranking and rating organizations.
 Bob speaks regularly on the topics of responsible investing and environmental, social and governance rating and analysis.
 He also sits on the advisory committee for York University’s Centre of Excellence in Responsible Business and the board of directors for the Sustainability Network.

 Sabine Miltner is a senior finance professional with wide-ranging experience in sustainability/climate change and developing countries.
-She is currently an Advisor to the Gordon and Betty Moore Foundation’s sustainable finance initiative.
+She is currently Program Director, Conservation and Markets Initiatives at the Gordon and Betty Moore Foundation.
 She serves on the Boards of IUCN-US (International Union for the Conservation of Nature) and GISR, the global sustainability ratings initiative.

 Through April of 2015, Sabine was Managing Director and Group Sustainability Officer at Deutsche Bank AG.
 She built and oversaw the global rollout of a bank-wide risk management system to assess environmental and social risks for all business transactions.
 She worked with DB business heads on new market opportunities and the development of client products, spanning public private partnerships for sustainable agriculture, pilot projects for renewable energy in Africa and green bonds issued in international capital markets.
 Sabine revamped the Bank’s sustainability reporting and engaged with many of Deutsche Banks’s shareholders and other stakeholders on its sustainability strategy.
 She joined the Bank’s London operation in 2007 as chief of staff in the Vice Chairman’s office.
 In that role, she led the development and implementation of the Bank’s first global business strategy around climate change.